Chargers looking to upgrade defense, offensive line

 EXCLUSIVE RIGHTS FREE AGENTS: OT Storm Norton, TE Donald Parham, WR Jalen Guyton

 NEEDS: The Chargers have already been one of the more active teams during the offseason.
-General manager Tom Telesco will send two draft picks to the Chicago Bears for premier edge rusher Khalil Mack.
+General manager Tom Telesco will send two draft picks to the Chicago Bears for premier edge rusher Khalil Mack and has agreed to a five-year, $82.5 million contract with cornerback J.C.
+Jackson that includes $40 million guaranteed.
 Telesco also was able to re-sign WR Mike Williams to a three-year contract, avoiding the use of the franchise tag.
-The $60 million deal ($40 million guaranteed) has a $14 million cap number for 2022, but Los Angeles still is in the top five when it comes to cap space.
-It could add even more space if it elects to release oft-injured right tackle Bryan Bulaga before March 18, when he has a roster bonus due.
+The $60 million deal ($40 million guaranteed) has a $14 million cap number for 2022.
+The Chargers could add more cap space if it elects to release oft-injured right tackle Bryan Bulaga before March 18, when he has a roster bonus due.
 With third-year quarterback Justin Herbert still on his rookie deal, the Chargers will need to upgrade a defense that struggled against the run last year, as well as shore up the right side of the offensive line.

 —